 - If the UE has indicated that it is capable of supporting the MPTCP functionality and the PGW-C+SMF accepts to activate the MPTCP functionality, then the network provides MPTCP proxy information to the UE, as described in clause 5.32.2 of TS 23.501 [2].

-- If the UE has indicated that it is capable of supporting the MPQUIC functionality and the PGW-C+SMF accepts to activate the MPQUIC functionality, then the network provides MPQUIC proxy information to the UE, as described in clause 5.32.2 of TS 23.501 [2].
+- If the UE has indicated that it is capable of supporting the MPQUIC-IP, MPQUIC-UDP, MPQUIC-E functionalities and the PGW-C+SMF accepts to activate the MPQUIC functionalities, then the network provides MPQUIC proxy information to the UE, as described in clause 5.32.2 of TS 23.501 [2].

 - UE Measurement Assistance Information (as described in clause 5.32.2 of TS 23.501 [2]).